OneUptime/oneuptime/marketing/README.md

 ### Integrations

-Integrate with 1000+ enterprise class apps and services with [Zapier](https://zapier.com).
+Integrate with 1000+ enterprise-class apps and services with [Zapier](https://zapier.com).

 ## Logos